 Preventing youth initiation of tobacco use is an important strategy for reducing the overall burden of tobacco in part because 95 percent of current smokers first began smoking before they turned 21.[ii]

 State-level efforts to raise the minimum legal age of sale are critical.
-The Food and Drug Administration (FDA), which has federal regulatory authority of tobacco products per the 2009 Family and Smoking Prevention and Tobacco Control Act, is prohibited from raising the nationwide tobacco sales age. [ii] With major cities including New York and Chicago at the forefront of over 350 municipalities to date that have made local efforts to raise the legal sales age, local efforts are building momentum towards the ultimate goal of comprehensive state-level legislation that will prohibit tobacco sales to all under 21.
-At present, Hawaii, California, Oregon, Maine, Massachusetts, Washington D.C. and New Jersey are the only states with the minimum legal age of 21.
+The Food and Drug Administration (FDA), which has federal regulatory authority of tobacco products per the 2009 Family and Smoking Prevention and Tobacco Control Act, is prohibited from raising the nationwide tobacco sales age. [ii] Over 475 municipalities to date that have made local efforts to raise the legal sales age, local efforts are building momentum towards the ultimate goal of comprehensive state-level legislation that will prohibit tobacco sales to all under 21.
+At present, 18 states have a minimum legal age of 21.

 According to a 2015 report from the National Academy of Medicine (formerly the Institute of Medicine), a nationwide minimum legal age of sale of 21 would:

 - Immediately improve the health of adolescents and young adults;

 - Decrease tobacco use among adults by 12% by the time today’s teenagers become adults;

 - Prevent 223,000 premature deaths due to tobacco use;